-Kastro beach is a little sandy and rocky beach not particularly stunning, except for its east corner where you can find nice colorful rocks and cristal waters!
+Kastro beach is a little sandy and rocky beach not particularly stunning, except for its eastern corner where you can find nice colorful rocks and cristal waters!

-At Kastro you may also find a bar and walk up the hill to see a few old town’s ruins.
+At Kastro beach there’s also a bar and you may walk up the hill to see a few old town’s ruins.

 Did you find this post helpful?
 Help me with a like on the official facebook page ! 😉 This way you’ll see each time I have good news and you’ll help this site growing!
 Thanks!